Skip to main content

 Newsletter

-Interested in learning more about our affinity group and opportunities for Latinx staff and allies?
+Interested in learning more about our affinity group?
 To subscribe to our quarterly newsletter send an email to SoLL.

 We want to highlight the work of Latinx faculty and students in higher education.
 If you know someone that may be interested, please submit nominations online.